D1aMonDNL/PRMBRS/README.md

 simple application to check for prime numbers

 # Todo-list
--Release a pre-compiled .exe file
+-Release a pre-compiled .exe file \n
--Add linux and macOs versions
+-Add linux and macOs versions \n
 -Fix all known issues